Jury Duty Is Important Service To Our Country

 (4) Able to communicate in the English language.

 (5) Physically and mentally capable of rendering satisfactory jury service.
-A person claiming disability may be required to submit a physician’s certificate as to the disability.
+However, a person claiming disability may be required to submit a physician’s certificate as to the disability.
 A prospective qualified juror who is 70 years of age or older shall be automatically excused from service upon their request.

 (6) A person who has had their civil rights restored if they have been convicted of a felony.